apache/predictionio/docs/manual/tutorials/engines/itemrec/movielens.md

 title: Tutorial on Item Recommendation Engine - Movie Recommendation
 ---

+<code>This doc is applicable to 0.8.0 only.
+Updated version for 0.8.1 will be availble soon.</code>

 # Building Movie Recommendation App with Item Recommendation Engine

 ## Importing Movie-Lens Data